 It’s easy to see which products we make money from: wherever you see the “proceed” button that means we get paid either because you click the button, make an application, or buy the product.

 When you conduct a product search, your results will default to the products that are “available online”.
 These are, in other words, the products that have a “proceed” button – the products we make money from.
 You can still apply for other products online that are in our search results (as long as the provider allows this): you just can’t do that directly from moneyfacts.co.uk

-If you complete a contact or quotation form that is sent to one of our partners, we get paid for supplying them with your business.
+If you complete a contact or quotation form that is sent to one of our selected third parties, we get paid for supplying them with your business.